A Walk in the Spring Rain: Plot

 Libby Meredith and her law-professor husband, Roger, 52, move from New York to a small house in the Tennessee backwoods during a snowy winter.
 Their married neighbor, Will Cade, is attracted to Libby and very helpful and friendly to them.
 While her intellectual husband is busy writing a book, Libby comes to like the country life and finds herself attracted to Will's rural sensibilities, culminating in a brief affair.

 Libby is surprised when her daughter, Ellen, arrives to ask them to return to New York so Libby can help raise grandson Bucky while Ellen attends Harvard Law School.
 Will's erratic son, who had seen his father and Libby embracing in the woods, molests her when she is out walking.
 Will rescues her but accidentally kills his son in rescuing her from his clutches.
 After attending the funeral, the disillusioned Merediths decide to return to New York because they have drifted apart, Roger has failed to finish his book, and Ellen needs Libby for Bucky.
 When Libby bids the Cades goodbye, he follows her for a private conversation and says he will wait for her to return, but she says she no longer believes in miracles.
 The last scene, very similar to the first one, shows Libby wearing the same clothes and picking up Bucky from school, and part of the song "A Walk in the Spring Rain" plays over the end credits.

-Production and release

-Writer-producer Stirling Silliphant heard about Bergman's interest in the 1966 Rachel Maddux novel, A Walk in the Spring Rain, and she joined the project.
-It was her first American film in more than 20 years.
-Silliphant and would-be director Kevin Billington had a creative disagreement, and Guy Green directed.
-Production was slated for West Virginia, but was moved to the Tennessee part of the Great Smoky Mountains and the national park, primarily the Cades Cove area.
-Some filming was done in nearby Knoxville and in Gatlinburg, which borders the park; the Merediths spend a weekend at the Gatlinburg Motor Inn (now The Gatlinburg Inn) on Parkway and do some shopping along the street.
-Rehearsals began in April 1968, and principal photography started in April 1969.
-It moved to New York City in May or early June and was delayed a day when thieves stole $250,000 worth of equipment.
-Replacement gear was brought in from Los Angeles.

-The world premiere was held April 9, 1970, as part of Knoxville's annual Dogwood Arts Festival.
-"Critical reception was largely negative, and the film proved to be a commercial failure," according to the American Film Institute Catalog.
-A book, Fiction Into Film: A Walk in the Spring Rain, was published in 1970 by the University of Tennessee Press.
-It included Maddux's novel, Silliphant's screenplay, and commentary by Neil D. Isaacs “on the fashioning of the script and various stages of production,” according to the Oct.
-1 Variety.